Oganba92/Simon-browser-game/README.md

 The front-end has most of the aspects needed.
 The backend still needs some work.

-In the feature I aim to add sounds and other modes of play.
+In the future I aim to add sounds, better styling and other modes of play.